 GCI Folders relies on the fact that the official games write the header and allocate blocks prior to writing to the block.

 so only the first 5 blocks are automatically created (header, directory,directorybackup, bat, batbackup).

 after that the only blocks are ones that have been allocated by a game,

 directory listing points to first block in BAT, which points to the next block up until the end (-1).

-#4 Updated by lpfaint99 over 1 year ago
+#4 Updated by lpfaint99 about 3 years ago

 The analytics weren't in place when I wrote the feature, so I figured dolphin closing would get it to actually be reported